KungPhoo/ba67-basic/readme.md

 The C64 kernal and basic rom is loaded to $E000 and $B000.

-Using `SYS $FCE2` you can actually start the BASIC V2, but the character mapping is not what it expects.
+Using `SYS $FCE2` you can actually start the BASIC V2.

 A few addresses, however, act special:
-- $080C - return to BASIC
+- $080C : return to BASIC
-- $0100 to $01ff - call stack
+- $0100 - $01ff : call stack
-- $00A0 - $00A2 - jiffy clock
+- $00A0 - $00A2 : jiffy clock
-- $D011 - $D012 - current raster line (just a counter)
+- $D011 - $D012 : current raster line (just a counter)

+**Attention**
+BA67 patches a few bytes in the C64 KERNAL ROM!
+$E739,$E73D is $FF.
+Patch CHOUT to "POKE" PETSCII to the screen ram.

+$E640-$E645 is $EA (NOP).
+Path the CHIN routine to get PETSCII from screen (bypass screen-code conversion).

+This way, you can actually use the original BASIC code.

 ## I - Internal Memory Model (PEEK and POKE)